-- Ace Attorney: Furio Tigre impersonates Phoenix Wright at one point during Trials and Tribulations, purely because they have similar hair.
+- Phoenix Wright: Ace Attorney: Furio Tigre impersonates Phoenix Wright at one point during Trials and Tribulations, purely because they have similar hair.
 Note that Tigre is buff, has a completely different disposition, and is orange.
 Oh, and his attorney's badge is made of cardboard.
 At least the writers had the decency to lampshade the sheer stupidity required on the part of everyone involved in the case to not recognize that it wasn't him.
 According to the defendant, everyone in the courtroom was pretty confused.
 She implies that no one spoke out because it was all basically an Elephant in the Room.
 That doesn't really explain how no one questioned Furio Tigre's cover story that his skin was orange because he caught a tan while vacationing in Hawaii.
 It's also lampshaded in a later case, when Edgeworth, upon hearing that a cardboard defense attorney badge fooled the courtroom, wonders how the hell the country's judiciary system fell so far.

 - In the opening act of Super Mario Sunshine, Mario is sent to Kangaroo Court and imprisoned based on his resemblance to a rough police sketch of the perpetrator: Shadow Mario.